libneopub/neoblog/.github/ISSUE_TEMPLATE/theme-submission.md

 ---

 **Name of the theme**
-The name displayed in the themes panel
+The name displayed in the themes panel.

 **License?**
 What license does your theme have?